Introduction

 (this build is only recommended for speedrunners and not shiny hunting due to it not being as good as normal DoT in that regard)

 Smeadinja is the fusion of Smeargle and Shedinja.
 (Smeargle first, Shedinja second).
+The ideal moveset is: ● Nature’s Madness (often on first move slot), ● Conversion, ● Salt Cure, ● Snap Trap.

 Credit to ijustwantfood for the image.

 The point of Wonder Guard is to become immune to ALL attacks besides super effective ones.
 That's why we use Conversion, as Shedinja is hard coded to have Tera Bug.
 When it is a Normal/Ghost type, it is only susceptible to Dark-type attacks.
 But when using Conversion, you can get around that and virtually gain full immunity against any boss.
+Smeadinja can be played in 2 ways: slow-paced and fast-paced.

 Slow-paced build